tjcrowder/proposal-weakrefs/reference.md

 * When the JavaScript realm the objects existed in is being destroyed entirely (for instance, closing a tab in a browser).
 * When the `FinalizationRegistry` instance itself is no longer reachable by JavaScript code.

-## Use Cases for Cleanup Callbacks

-Here are some use cases for cleanup callbacks.

-### Cleanup in Caches of Large or Expensive-to-Retrieve Objects

-**TBD**: Point to the WeakRef use case and explain about cleaning up.

-### Exposing Web Assembly Memory to JavaScript

-**TBD**: Mostly copying the README.md.

-### Cleaning Up Cross-Process Resources

-**TBD**

-## Patterns to Avoid With Cleanup Callbacks

-Here are some things to avoid with cleanup callbacks.

-### Using Cleanup Callbacks to Release External Resources

-Don't rely on cleanup callbacks to release external resources.
-For example, consider the `FileStream` API in [the examples](examples.md#locating-and-responding-to-resource-leaks).
-The API has an explicit `close` method that developers are expected to call in the normal course of using the API.
-It does use cleanup callbacks, but it does so primarily to aid developers in using the API correctly by notifying them that they've failed to call `close`.
-While it could *also* release the file handles or other OS resources from the cleanup callback, that's not the cleanup callback's primary purpose.
-Its primary purpose is to help developers use the API correctly.

-### Scanning for WeakRefs Whose Targets Have Been Reclaimed

-Since cleanup callbacks may never be called, it would be understandable for a developer to think:

-> Ah!
-So if I have a bunch of WeakRef instances, I should have some kind of proactive cleanup I perform, scanning through them looking for `deref` returning `undefined`, so that when their targets have been reclaimed, I release those WeakRef instances and any other bookkeeping information I have for them to get that memory back.

-**That isn't recommended.** It adds complication and runtime cost to the code.
-It's likely that an engine that performs garbage collection will, eventually, call your cleanup callbacks, or that you don't need it to (process shutdown, etc.).
-It's not guaranteed, but the cost of some wasted WeakRef instances is generally not worth the complexity of performing this kind of scan.

 ## FinalizationRegistry API